Create a Website Account - Manage notification subscriptions, save form progress and more.

-Most of the animals needing new homes can be seen on our Adoption Information page.
+Most animals needing new homes can be seen on our Adoption Information page.
 Our selection changes regularly, so if you are interested in adopting a pet, we ask that you visit our shelter during regular business hours.
-We cannot hold animals for potential adopters, and all adoptions are done on a first-come, first-served basis.
+We cannot hold animals for potential adopters; all adoptions are on a first-come, first-served basis.

 Show All Answers

 Animal Services is located at 1605 Mark Tree Lane, Little Elm, TX 75068.

 Monday - Closed to the public.
 Tuesday-Friday 10 a.m.-5 p.m., Closed for lunch: noon-1 p.m.
 Saturday: 10 a.m.-1 p.m.
 Sunday: Closed

 Call 972-377-1898 to speak with an Animal Services Officer to file a complaint or request service.
 If an ASO is unavailable to answer your call personally, please leave a voicemail, and your call will be returned as soon as possible.

 The ASO will need the exact physical address of the complaint, a description of the animal (if known), the owner’s address (if known), and the nature of the complaint.